maciejg-git/litewind-alpine-documentation/documentation/modal.md

 ### Trap focus

 The modal uses focus plugin (`x-trap` directive) to trap focus inside modal window.
-This plugin is optional.
-To use it add the following `script` tag:
+While this plugin is optional, it is recommended for better accessibility and better overall usability.
+Add it with the following `script` tag:

 ```html
 <script defer src="https://cdn.jsdelivr.net/npm/@alpinejs/focus@3.x.x/dist/cdn.min.js"></script>